litestar-org/litestar/docs/usage/exceptions.rst

 these exceptions, you will need to pass the exception handlers for them to the Litestar constructor and cannot use other layers for this purpose.

-While it does not make much sense to have different functions with a top-level exception handling, Litestar supports defining exception handlers on all layers of the app, with the lower layers overriding layer above them.
+Litestar supports defining exception handlers on all layers of the app, with the lower layers overriding layer above them.
 In the following example, the exception handler for the route handler function will only handle the ``ValidationException`` occurring within that route handler: